syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ---
 layout: post
-title: Visually represents a business process with its functional blocks/departments
+title: Visually represent a business process with its functional blocks/departments
 description: How to visually represent a business process and the relationships among its functional blocks?
 platform: js
 control: Control Name undefined